terminalpp/terminalpp/vterm/README.md

 ## Escape Sequence Questions

+- cursor movements likely not work across lines, fix!
+- backspace does not work
+- cursor enable/disable does not work

 - EraseDisplay, EraseLine and EraseCharacter - what are the colors & font used? default or current?
 - what is the exact effect of `\n`